-- Note A: The Company acquired 2.7 million shares of CRYSTALWISE through private placement in August 2010.
-The exchange of these securities listed above was restricted by Article 43 paragraph 8 of the Securities and Exchange Law.
-The above-mentioned restriction of CRYSTALWISE was lifted on September 23, 2013.
-The Company accounted for the investment in CRYSTALWISE using equity method because UMC's Chairman of the board of directors was also the Chairman of CRYSTALWISE, and the Company had significant influence.
-Since August 2013, the Company lost significant influence over CRYSTALWISE, given the UMC's Chairman resigned from CRYSTALWISE, the Company reclassified this investment from investments accounted for under the equity method to available-for-sale financial assets, noncurrent. - Note B: On March 10, 2011, MAP filed for liquidation through a decision at its stockholders' meeting.
-The liquidation has not been completed as of December 31, 2013. - Note C: On September 19, 2012, UNITED LIGHTING filed for liquidation through a decision at its stockholders' meeting.
-The liquidation has not been completed as of December 31, 2013. - Note D: The Company uses the equity method to account for its investment in SHANDONG HUAHONG, WINAICO SOLAR PROJEKT 1 GMBH, WINAICO IMMOBILIEN GMBH, LTI, ASEPOWER and SHENYANG U-LIGHTING, which are joint ventures. - Note E: The Company follows international accounting practices in equity accounting for limited partnerships because no equivalent type of business exists domestically.
-Therefore, the Company uses the equity method to account for these investees. - Note F: On August 22, 2012, NEWENERGY filed for liquidation through a decision at its stockholders' meeting.
-The liquidation was completed on June 24, 2013. - Note G: The Company acquired additional shares of ALLIANCE on May 2, 2013.
-The Company previously held 47.99% of ALLIANCE's equity interest immediately before the business combination.
-Therefore, the Company increased its cumulative ownership in ALLIANCE to 74.51% and obtained a controlling interest in ALLIANCE post acquisition.
-Please refer to Note 6 (23) for further discussion.
+- Note A: On March 10, 2011, MAP filed for liquidation through a decision at its stockholders' meeting.
+The liquidation has not been completed as of December 31, 2014. - Note B: On June 19, 2012, UNITED LIGHTING filed for liquidation through a decision at its stockholders' meeting.
+The liquidation has not been completed as of December 31, 2014. - Note C: The Company uses the equity method to account for its investment in SHANDONG HUAHONG, WINAICO SOLAR PROJEKT 1 GMBH, WINAICO IMMOBILIEN GMBH and LTI, which are joint ventures. - Note D: The Company follows international accounting practices in equity accounting for limited partnerships because no equivalent type of business exists domestically.
+Therefore, the Company uses the equity method to account for these investees.